otagomohio/2019-06-11_GBS_EE/sessions/stacks.md

 BWA and Structure.```

-For more information on RAD genotyping and related methods, in particular conceptual and statistical issues, see the [papers]() listed at the end of this document.
+For more information on RAD genotyping and related methods, in particular conceptual and statistical issues, see the [papers](https://github.com/otagomohio/2019-06-11_GBS_EE/blob/master/sessions/stacks.md#citations-and-readings) listed at the end of this document.
 These papers will help you better understand both the molecular biology, computational analyses, and conceptual framework for the analysis of RRL data such as RAD.

 ## Datasets and Software
 ### Datasets
-*Short description of the dataset*
+*Short description of the dataset TOCOME *

 ### Software
 **All are open source software**